astariul/astariul.github.io/experience/_posts/2018-02-01-gracenote.md

 I discovered a new field of computer science : QA.
 It broadened my perspective.

 Also, even if my direct boss was French (we used French shamelessly), I had to cooperate with other colleagues.
 We overcame language barrier with creativity !

-## Recommendation

-> Throughout his internship, Nicolas showed a great seriousness and huge level of involvment.
-The work done is of high quality, and his attention to details was valuable (particularly for his documentation effort).
-{:.lead}

-_**Yoan MAGNIEZ** - Senior Developer in Test, Gracenote_